MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 #### LC3 codec

-This sub-component is responsible for translating between compressed LC3 audio and PCM audio.
+This subcomponent is responsible for translating between compressed LC3 audio and PCM audio.
 It shall support both encoding and decoding capabilities and may be implemented either in software as part of the vendor specific audio driver (VSAP) stack, or in hardware as part of the audio DSP or Bluetooth Controller.
-The diagram mentions LC3 by name since it is the standard codec supported by the Bluetooth SIG.
+The diagram mentions LC3 by name since it's the standard codec supported by the Bluetooth SIG.
 However, future codecs and vendor specific codecs supported by Windows may also be incorporated into the architecture in a similar manner.

 ### Architecture Variants